sangeetsuresh/kotlin-native-example/README.md

 * iOSApp is for iOS app code

-If you getting sdk.dir not found error during building, create `local.properties` in root project folder and add `sdk.dir=<android sdk library>` into that file
+If you getting sdk.dir not found error during building, create `local.properties` in root project folder and add `sdk.dir=<android sdk path>` into that file.
+This is because it need android sdk to build this project